namor5772/WeatherStation/RaspberryPI/README.md

 * ls -a
 * sudo rm .wpa_supplicant.conf.swp

-then
+then if required to view and/or modify wpa_supplicant.conf:

 * sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

-if required to view and/or modify wpa_supplicant.conf

 Finally setup your Raspberry PI to boot into the command line shell, via the GUI Raspberry PI Configuration menu.

-If you want to use GUI temporarily (between reboots) type:
+If you then want to use the GUI temporarily (between reboots) type:

 * startx